PluralKit/PluralKit/docs/content/user-guide.md

 There are various reasons you may not want information about your system or your members to be public.
 As such, there are a few controls to manage which information is publicly accessible or not.

 ### System privacy
-At the moment, there are four aspects of system privacy that can be configured.
+At the moment, there are a few aspects of system privacy that can be configured.

 - System description
+- System pronouns
+- Member list
+- Group list
 - Current fronter
 - Front history
-- Member list

 Each of these can be set to **public** or **private**.
 When set to **public**, anyone who queries your system (by account or system ID, or through the API), will see this information.
 When set to **private**, the information will only be shown when *you yourself* query the information.
 The cards will still be displayed in the channel the commands are run in, so it's still your responsibility not to pull up information in servers where you don't want it displayed.